awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 **Important**
 The containers running in the Fargate pod can't assume the IAM permissions associated with a pod execution role\.
 To give the containers in your Fargate pod permissions to access other AWS services, you must use [IAM roles for service accounts](iam-roles-for-service-accounts.md)\.
+The role ARN cannot include a path\.
+The format of the role ARN must be `arn:aws:iam::111122223333:role/role-name`\.
+For more information, see [aws\-auth ConfigMap does not grant access to the cluster](troubleshooting_iam.md#security-iam-troubleshoot-ConfigMap)\.

 **To create an AWS Fargate pod execution role with the AWS Management Console**